What are the Symptoms of MdDS?

 - Hearing loss

-See the Diagnostic Criteria consensus document of the Classification Committee of the Bárány Society (PDF)
+See the Diagnostic Criteria consensus document of the Classification Committee of the Bárány Society (PDF).

 Symptoms Less Frequently Reported